Value Beyond Devices

 What’s in a device anyway?
 Why all the fuss about it?

-Electric Light was the ultimate consumer — useful, usable and affordable.
+Electric Light was the ultimate consumer product — useful, usable and affordable.
 Electric Power — actually the Utility Company, was and in many ways is even today an example of the kind of model that makes a strong case for venture financing — a profitably scalable business model to build a scalable enterprise with high potential for growth, impact, and profits.

 The Electric Bulb then?
 Well it was certainly the tool that made it all possible.
 In households, streets, factories, hospitals, and hotels, all humans did was to flick a switch and the Electric Bulb gave light and dispelled darkness — a severe human problem worth solving.
 With the gas electric bulb — that was invented 60 years earlier, was unreliable, dangerous/hazardous, and gave a random mix of bright and dim light.
 So Edison solved a real pain with the (re)invention of the Electric Bulb — the Edison filament electric bulb.